 Arguments that the locker room was reporters' workplace, and hence, subject to equality legislation, fell on deaf ears, as Cherry repeated his position a few days later.
 Some asked why any interviews need to be conducted among naked or half-naked men, but it seems that tradition trumps common sense on this question.
 Overall, Cherry's view was roundly criticized as a relic of a past era.

 So, at the end of the day, is it premature to say that progressive voices have prevailed on questions of sexuality, gender and sport?
 A US president doesn't usually comment on the sexual preference of an individual man or woman, but a celebrity athlete is by definition a public figure, and Jason Collins provided a good opportunity to reinforce anti-homophobic and anti-bullying messages.
 Gay men in non-team sports - figure skaters and divers, for example - have paved the way for other gay athletes to come out publicly, as have the significant number of lesbians in both amateur and professional sport.
 As Collins said, he's been waiting for someone else to raise his hand, but, in the "don't ask, don't tell" climate of men's professional sport, no one did, so it was up to him.
 Overall, the success of "You Can Play," the generally positive response to Jason Collins, and the negative reaction to Don Cherry, signals changing attitudes and practices,and is a good start.

-Helen Jefferson Lenskyj is Professor Emerita at the University of Toronto who writes frequently on issues of sex and sport.
+Helen Jefferson Lenskyj is Professor Emerita at the University of Toronto who writes frequently on issues of gender and sexuality in sport.

 Posted May 6, 2013